tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common/common.md

 {% docs fct_ping_instance_metric_weekly %}

 **Description:** Atomic level instance Service Ping data for the last ping of the week per installation by ping and metric for 7-day metrics.
 This includes basic identifiers for easy joins out to dimension tables.
 This is a filtered version of `fct_ping_instance_metric`
-- The data includes a single row per ping and metric
+- The data includes a single row per ping and metric.
+Moreover, we filter down to the last ping of the week.
+  - Alternatively stated, there is a single row per installation, month, and metric.
 - Includes installation, instance, date, product, billing, and subscription identifiers

 **Data Grain:**
+- dim_installation_id
-- dim_ping_instance_id
+- ping_created_at_date_week
 - metrics_path

 **Filters Applied to Model:**